flipkart-incubator/hbase-orm/README.md

 ## Introduction
 This compact utility library is an annotation based *object mapper* for HBase (written in Java) that helps you:

-* convert your bean-like objects to HBase rows and vice-versa (for use in Map/Reduce jobs on HBase tables and their unit-tests)
+* convert your bean-like objects to HBase rows and vice-versa (for use in MapReduce jobs on HBase tables and their unit-tests)
 * define *data access objects* for entities that map to HBase rows (for random single/range/bulk access of rows of an HBase table)

 ## Usage